Berliner FC Dynamo: Contemporary supporter scene

+Hooliganism is hardly present at the stadium of BFC Dynamo today.
+Since the turn of the millennium, skinhead culture has lost a massive amount of subcultural influence on the supporter scene of BFC Dynamo.
+Open political slogans are unwelcome at the stadium.
+The older supper base of BFC Dynamo today consists more of older former hooligans, so-called "Alt-Hools".
+In terms of supporter culture, the ultras have today taken the initiative at BFC Dynamo.

 BFC Dynamo is affiliated with Fanprojekt Berlin.
 The contemporary supporter scene of BFC Dynamo scene includes groups such as 79er, Mythos BFC, Fraktion H, Piefkes, Riot Sport, Black Boys Dynamo, Bärenbande, Gegengerade, Hipstercrew, Sektion Süddeutschland, Banda Invicta and Kollektiv Brandenburg.

 Gegengerade is a left wing-oriented supporter group.
 A number of supporters of FC Berlin were members of the "Anti-Fascist Football Fan Initiative" (AFFI) back in 1993.
 Supporters of BFC Dynamo have occasionally displayed a banner in the stadium that reads "There Is A Light That Never Goes Out", with a reference to 1980s British cult band The Smiths.

+The supporters of BFC Dynamo have maintained friendly relations with the supporters of Polish side Pogoń Szczecin since 2009.
+Younger supporters of BFC Dynamo also have friendly relations with supporters of Eintracht Trier and Swedish side GAIS.
+Younger hooligans of BFC Dynamo have contacts with hooligans of Hertha BSC, while older hooligans of BFC Dynamo have contacts with like-minded supporters of 1.
+FC Magdeburg.

 The BFC Dynamo supporter scene traditionally organizes an annual fan tournament in the Sportforum Hohenschönhausen.
 The ninth edition in May 2024 was won by a multicultural team with players from Syria, Palestine, Asia and Germany, who had been invited to the tournament by the supporter scene.